mit-bwsi-racecar-ms/website/_build/html/_sources/docs/resources/faq.rst.txt

 I am interested in the BeaverWorks Summer Institute Program.
 Who should I contact?
 	- Please visit the `BWSI Website <https://beaverworks.ll.mit.edu/CMS/bw/bwsi>`_ for more information.

+Interested in teaching or developing the course further?
+	- Read `Interested in Contributing <https://mit-bwsi-racecar-ms.github.io/website/docs/resources/contributors.html>`_ for ideas on how to help!

 Python, OpenCV, and Jupyter
 -----------------------------------------